Skip to content

 • JSON files for KV storage

-• LanceDB files for vector embeddings
+• LanceDB files for vector embeddings (if using createLocalStorage)

 You can commit these to your repo for a fully portable knowledge base.